henry-tran-1/task-manager/README.md

 # Task Manager

 Welcome to my task-manager's README.
-This is a simple CRUD app to keep track of your tasks, with the aesthetics of the humble windows task manager!
+This is a simple CRUD app to keep track of your tasks, with the aesthetics of the humble Windows Task Manager!

 ## Features
 - Allows users to create, read, update, and delete tasks